jhkennedy/sliderule-docs/rtd/source/tutorials/beginner/first_request.md

 These processing requests will typically specify a geospatial region of interest (e.g. defined by a GeoJSON file) and instruct the SlideRule system what algorithms it wants to have run on the ICESat-2 data collected within that region.
 When SlideRule receives the request, it reads the appropriate source datasets, executes the requested algorithms on that data, and returns the results back to the requesting application.

 ## Setting Up Your System

-This walk-through assumes you are comfortable using `git` and the `conda` Python packaging system.
-See the [installation](/rtd/getting_started/Install.html) instructions in the reference documentation for details on other methods of installation.

 __Step 1__: Clone the Python client repository
 ```bash